drts01/presentation--ci-cd-101/slides/023-antipattern.md

 * Late feedback on impact

 Note:
-* thought to be safer to let changes accumulate and touch production less frequently
+* Thought to be safer not to touch production often
+* changes accumulate